dbzl-project11/dbzl-project11.github.io/teams/royals.md

 ![](../images/royals.jpg)

 ### Theme Description
-- Characters that have been given or gave themselves a royal title in the show
+- Characters that have been given or gave themselves a royal title in the show or were shown to rule over others.

 ### Team restrictions
     - N/A